 Disclaimer: we are writing about experiencing wildlife in Yellowstone from the POV of somebody in their car or common area, not from the stance of a backwoods hiker or somebody gallivanting on their own.
 Be safe.

-Black and Grizzly Bears in Yellowstone
+Where to see Black and Grizzly Bears in Yellowstone

 Bears of both the black and grizzly variety love the hillsides where they can forage for berries and roots, so keeping an eye out in the Tower Falls and Mt Washburn areas are best.
 We’ve seen black bears sitting directly next to the trail to Tower Falls, and then seen grizzly on the Blacktail Plateau Drive (6 mile dirt road) far from anyone.

-Black 1/2/3 – in a field at the base of a hill.
+- Black 1/2/3 – in a field at the base of a hill.
 100 yards away.
 Dusk.

-Black 4 – on a hillside eating.
+- Black 4 – on a hillside eating.
 50 yards away.
 Midday.

-Black 5/6 – Mama and cub on the hillside directly next to us.
+- Black 5/6 – Mama and cub on the hillside directly next to us.
 Couldn’t get out of the car because they were RIGHT THERE.
 5 yards away.
 Midday.

-Grizzly 1 – in a field at the base of a hill.
+- Grizzly 1 – in a field at the base of a hill.
 200 yards away.
 Dusk.

-Grizzly 2 – in a very small meadow next to the road.
+- Grizzly 2 – in a very small meadow next to the road.
 10 yards away.
 Dusk.

 Important identification note: brown/grizzly bears can be black or blonde too, not just brown.
 Look for shoulder haunches, especially if you’re alone and want to report a sighting back to the ranger station.

 Each of these is so very different.
-If you’re traveling with kids, you’ll probably see the Hayden Valley without even planning to, as you must drive through it to get to any of the fun stuff in the park (falls, geysers, boats…).
-If you have the time though and want to do some hikes, the Lamar Valley is for you.
+If you’re traveling with kids, you’ll probably see the Hayden Valley without even planning to, as you must drive through it to get to a lot of the fun stuff in the park, including the Mud Volcanos and some of the best geysers in Yellowstone.

 The Hayden Valley is beautiful and exactly what you think of when you picture a lush, wildlife populated area.
 The Yellowstone River slowly winds through the valley from the lake.
 On a gingerly evening drive one night, we encountered a bison herd (on all sides of us), saw a grizzly bear across the river, watched a pelican fish and saw a family of trumpeter swans float by.
 Truly, the type of experience to leave you awestruck.